tmartin1/rockridge/STYLE-GUIDE.md

     };
     ```

-* For lists, put commas at the end of each newline, not at the beginning of each item in a list
+* For lists, put commas at the end of each newline, not at the beginning of each item in a list.

     ```javascript
     // good: